behu-kea/first-semester-java/lessons/week-03/4-thursday.md

 - You should show that you can use different kinds of loops
 - You should use an `if` `else` sentence
 - Use the modules operator `%`
-- The program should take input from the user
+- The first part of the program should take input from the user